cobrateam/splinter/docs/elements-in-the-page.rst

     browser.type('type', 'typing text')

-With `type_slowly` method you can interact with the page on every key pressed.
+If you pass the argument `slowly=True` to the `type` method you can interact with the page on every key pressed.
 Useful for testing field's autocompletion (the browser will wait until next iteration to type the subsequent key).

 .. highlight:: python

 ::

-    for key in browser.type_slowly('type', 'typing slowly'):
+    for key in browser.type('type', 'typing slowly', slowly=True):
         // you can do some test of a field autocompletion here